jar398/listtools/README.md

 # listtools

-Tools for manipulating lists of things, and taxonomic checklists in particular.
+Tools for manipulating lists of things, and in particular, taxonomic checklists and hierarchies.

 This tool suite is intended to eventually replace the ['checklist diff'](https://github.com/jar398/cldiff) tool.
-Work in progress includes matching lists with sensitivity to their hierarchies.
+Although most list comparison functionality is in place, the logic for comparing hierarchies is still being debugged.

 ## Overview

-The 'tools' or 'scripts' in this repository manipulate tabular data in the form of CSV files.
+The 'tools' or 'scripts' or 'programs' in this repository manipulate tabular data in the form of CSV files.
 Most of them act as filters and can be invoked from the Unix shell.
 They can be sequenced into pipelines using '|' if desired.

 I have found it convenient to run the tools by using `make` applied to a suitable 'makefile'.
-This way, intermediate objects can be cached in the local file system, avoiding expensive regeneration steps when an input required for producing such an object changes.
+This way, intermediate objects can be cached in the local file system, avoiding expensive regeneration steps when inputs have not changed.

-For my testing I use python 3, `bash`, and GNU `make` exclusively.
+For my testing I use python 3, `bash`, and GNU `make` exclusively, all running on Debian Linux.

-### Terminology
+## Terminology - usages and taxa

-When I speak of a Darwin core (DwC) file I take this to mean (for purposes of these tools) a CSV file where each row describes a name (such as a Linnaean binomial) or a use of a name, in the context of all the other rows in the same file, and in the context of whatever we know about the origin of the file itself.
-I am calling such things (names or uses of names) "usages" roughly following "taxonomic name usage" or TNU, although I don't pretend that "usage" here is as rigorous a notion as TNU.
+Many of the tools are completely generic over tabular data, but a few are specific to biodiversity information in the form of "Darwin Core" files.

-The primary key in such files is `taxonID` which is a bit confusing because the identifier for a usage row doesn't always identify a
+When I speak of a Darwin core (DwC) file I take this to mean (for purposes of these tools) a CSV file where each row has information connected to a name, such as a Linnaean binomial.
+The row is to be interpreted in the context of all the other rows in the same file and what they say about one another, and in the context of whatever we know about the origin of the file itself.
+A row refers to the way the name is used or its "usage", roughly following the TDWG term "taxonomic name usage" or TNU.

-taxon: it is connected to a row in the file, and the file may imply that the row corresponds to a particular taxon, or not.
-Multiple "usages" may correspond to the same taxon, so if we did have a taxon identifier, it would not identify a usage.
-On the other hand, while a usage identifier (a `taxonID`) always identifies a usage, it may not be specific enough to identify a particular taxon.
+In some files a single name (string) might be used in multiple ways (homonyms), but if so each "way" or usage will have its own row.

-Other Darwin Core columns containing usage identifiers have column names that contain 'usage' as a morpheme, e.g. `parentNameUsageID`.
+The primary key in such files is `taxonID`, which is a misnomer.

-Sometimes a given taxonomic name is used in multiple ways in the same file (homonyms, hemihomonyms, etc.), in which case the usages are distinguished by their usage identifiers (and the contents of their respective rows, etc.).
+Certainly such a key identifies a row in the file, and the row has an associated usage, so we might say the `taxonID` "identifies" a usage, but whether a usage determines a "taxon" is a matter of debate.
+In the case of synonyms, analysis could show that multiple "usages" might correspond to a single taxon, so multiple `taxonID`s could correspond to the same taxon, bringing the "taxon identifier" notion into doubt.

-Of course it is desirable that a usage should be interpreted as a particular taxon or "taxon concept", but often the central problem is that we don't know which taxon is meant, and we'd like to figure that out.
-At least we know what the usage is.
+On the other hand, while a primary identifier (a `taxonID`) always corresponds to a usage, the usage may not be clear or specific enough to identify any particular taxon.

-In the EOL internals, usage rows (records) are called "nodes", but I avoid this word due to its various conflicting and restricting meanings, such as for graph database nodes in Neo4J.
+Further confusing things, a primary key (`taxonID`) is only unique within a particular file.

-### Primary
+Other Darwin Core columns containing row or usage identifiers have column names that contain 'usage' as a morpheme, e.g. `parentNameUsageID`.

-It's assumed that any file participating in these tools has a column containing a primary key, i.e. a column that always contains a value, and a different value for each row.
+In the EOL internals, usage rows (records) are called "nodes".
+I avoid the word "node" due to its various conflicting and restricting meanings, such as for graph database nodes in Neo4J.

 ## The tools